310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Chiaki %}
 Yeah… I’m sorry, Mikejima-san.
-I can’t do it right…
+I can’t lead everyone properly…

 This was meant to be only your job at first, so I’d feel really bad if we ended up causing you any problems.
 {% endbubble %}

 {% bubble Madara %}
 Problems?
-Not at all.
+Not at aaall.
 I mean, I was only helping Anzu-san by barging in on her work.

-I’m always doing things alone, so I’m actually happy with how lively things are right now.
+I’m always doing things alone, so I’m actually reaaally happy with how lively things are right now.

 Plus, we’re Ra*bits, Ryuseitai, and MaM.
-None of us have anything against each other, and we all get along peacefully.
+None of us have aaanything against each other, and we all get along peacefully.

 We’ll succeed as long as we do it as we normally would.
 You don’t have to stress out over it, just enjoy yourself.
 {% endbubble %}

 {% bubble Chiaki %}
-Ughh… But doing things “normally” is always the hardest when you need it most…
+Uuu… But depending on the time and situation, doing things “normally” can be the hardest task…
 {% endbubble %}

 {% bubble Hajime %}